Tatra marmot: Burrow

-The burrow is the most important habitat for the marmot.
-It spends the entire period of hibernation in it, and during the summer, the burrow provides shelter.
+The burrow is the most important habitat for the marmot, who spends the entire period of hibernation in it, and during the summer, the burrow provides shelter.
 Therefore, suitable soil conditions, which allow easy excavation of tunnels, largely determine the location of a given colony.
 Both the thickness of the soil and the arrangement of aquifers are important, as they influence the avoidance of flooding or inundation.
 The nesting chamber is lined with dried grasses from the local vegetation.
 The marmot utilizes Juncus trifidus, Oreochloa disticha, fescue, reed grass, moss and lichens.
 The gathered lining is not used by marmots as food.
 It has also been observed that marmots collect tissues or fabrics discarded by tourists for this purpose.
 Marmots maintain cleanliness of their burrows, so each burrow is equipped with a latrine, which is created in alcoves along the side tunnels.
 Only there does the marmot relieve itself.
 Similarly, local marmot latrines can also be found outside formal burrows.
 They are created temporarily on the family's territory, in short tunnels, or in depressions under rocks.